As parents we all want the best for our kids, don’t we?

 “I let my son chose the appropriate activity like painting, gardening and craft/building by providing the options available at home”, explains Prathyusha Prasad, a parent.

-“Painting or drawing is an all-time favorite for kids of all ages and most parents as well.
+“Painting or drawing is an all-time favourite for kids of all ages and most parents as well.
 Get them a canvas, some colours and let them colour, paint and explore!”, explains Sonali Awasthi, a parent.

 Music, dance, singing, playing an instrument, theatre, acting, hairstyling, décor, etc. also fall under this category.

 These activities instil a sense of accomplishment when a child creates things with basic means provided utilising his/her ability to think of out-of-the-box.
 And are you the parent of a creative genius, anyone?